Battle of Tours

-The Battle of Tours, also called the Battle of Poitiers and the Battle of the Highway of the Martyrs (معركة بلاط الشهداء), was fought on October 10, 732, and was an important battle during the Umayyad invasion of Gaul.
-It resulted in the victory for the Frankish and Aquitanian forces, led by Charles Martel, over the invading Muslim forces of the Umayyad Caliphate, led by Abd al-Rahman al-Ghafiqi, governor of al-Andalus.
-Several historians have credited the Christian victory in the battle as an important factor in curtailing the Islamization of Western Europe.
+The Battle of Tours, also called the Battle of Poitiers and the Battle of the Highway of the Martyrs (معركة بلاط الشهداء), was fought on 10 October 732, and was an important battle during the Umayyad invasion of Gaul.
+It resulted in victory for the Frankish and Aquitanian forces, led by Charles Martel, over the invading Umayyad forces, led by Abd al-Rahman al-Ghafiqi, governor of al-Andalus.
+Several historians, such as Edward Gibbon, have credited the Christian victory in the battle as an important factor in curtailing the spread of Islam in Western Europe.

 Details of the battle, including the number of combatants and its exact location, are unclear from the surviving sources.
 Most sources agree that the Umayyads had a larger force and suffered heavier casualties.
 Notably, the Frankish troops apparently fought without heavy cavalry.
 The battlefield was located somewhere between the cities of Poitiers and Tours, in northern Aquitaine in western France, near the border of the Frankish realm and the then-independent Duchy of Aquitaine under Odo the Great.

 Al-Ghafiqi was killed in combat, and the Umayyad army withdrew after the battle.
+Charles emerged strengthened and Odo weakened.
 The battle helped lay the foundations of the Carolingian Empire and Frankish domination of western Europe for the next century.
-Most historians agree that "the establishment of Frankish power in western Europe shaped that continent's destiny and the Battle of Tours confirmed that power."
+Most historians agree that "the establishment of Frankish power in western Europe shaped the continent's destiny and the Battle of Tours confirmed that power."

+After the fall of the Umayyad Caliphate and the rise of the Abbasid Caliphate in 750, internal conflicts within al-Andalus, including revolts and the establishment of the Emirate of Córdoba under Abd al-Rahman I, shifted the focus of Andalusi Muslim leaders towards internal consolidation.
+In the following centuries, chroniclers of the ninth century, gave Charles the nickname of Martel (the hammer), but without attributing it to a single battle, as he had many victories under his belt.